Chardé Fabian

 Mark Dixey

-Contact.
-Mark@Hilly-fields.net
+Contact: mark@hilly-fields.net

 Hi.
 My name is Mark Dixey.
 I originally come from Leicester.
 The Leicester museum has a good collection of German Expressionist paintings and prints.
-Back then I found them facinatings.
+Back then I found them fascinating.
 This is definitely the biggest influence on my style and choice of media.

 The challenge of creating an image that moves in some way is what drives me to work the way I do.
 Disciplined and minimal.
 I have no formal training and tend to produce what I find pleasing, challenging, and hopefully saying something to the viewer.